Museum & Education

 About the Chicago Fed

 The Federal Reserve Bank of Chicago is, first and foremost, an organization devoted to serving the public good.
-We are committed to fostering economic opportunity by advancing a healthy, inclusive economy and promoting a trusted financial system.
+We are committed to fostering a healthy economy and supporting a stable financial system.
 The below video explains the work, mission and goals of the Chicago Fed in more detail.

 Having trouble accessing something on this page?
 Please send us an email and we will get back to you as quickly as we can.